runttekita/yUI/README.md

  ## Deprioritize:

-   Press L-SHIFT while hovering over your yUi Element in debug mode to make it be render on the bottom
+   Press L-SHIFT while hovering over your yUi Element in debug mode to make it be rendered on the bottom

 # How To Use